Robohuskie2574/Robohuskie2574.github.io/_pages/Team.md

 # Intrested in Joining?

 ONLY SAVHS students may join.
-If you are in the middle school, wait.
-If you dont go to this school, Why did you think you could join?
+If you are in the middle school, wait until you get to high school.
+If you don't go to this school, Why did you think you could join?

 ## Meeting Times